Most of us have pictures of happy cows being milked in our heads.

 However, cows definitely don’t enjoy the multitude of health problems that they are more likely to get as a result of specialized breeding over the years.

 You’ve taken a great first step trying to understand if dairy is ethical or not, but I urge you to keep researching.
+It ends up being one of the most common reasons people go vegan.

 There are many ethical issues when it comes to the treatment of dairy cows that I believe are more impactful than the enjoyment of milking.
 Here’s a summary of reasons why vegans don’t eat dairy.